 "Until we believe child poverty is an issue for the country, not an issue for individual parents, we do not have a willingness to put in the resources to fix this problem," she said.

-Next story in National: No jury for sexual violence court - professor
+Next story in New Zealand: No jury for sexual violence court - professor

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.